jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

 * :ref:`how to use list comprehensions<list comprehensions>`
 * :ref:`what you can do with dictionaries<dictionaries>`

-:ref:`Would you like to use dictionaries in the calculator tests?<how to make a calculator part 6>`
+:ref:`Would you like to use dictionaries in the calculator tests?<how to make a calculator 6>`

 ----